 What can I do about the tax liens?

-- The notice of tax lien was never recorded, although the IRS/State said it was.
+- It turns out the notice of tax lien was never recorded.

-- The notice was recorded after the automatic stay took effect.
+- The notice of lien was only recorded after the automatic stay took effect.

-- The notice was filed against assets that do not belong to you.
+- A lien was filed against assets that do not actually belong to the debtor.

-- The lien was based on an invalid assessment.
+- A tax lien was based on an invalid assessment.

 What if I can't pay all my back taxes at once?